-- 1 Include vmGuestAppMonitorLib.h in the declarations for your C program. - 2 To start the monitoring, notify the virtual machine that you are going to start sending a heartbeat signal by calling VMGuestAppMonitor\Enable. - 3 After you have called VMGuestAppMonitor\Enable, call VMGuestAppMonitor\MarkActive every 30 seconds or your virtual machine will be reset. - 4 Send VMGuestAppMonitor\IsEnabled to make sure the virtual machine infrastructure received your requests correctly and has begun monitoring. - 5 Periodically, call VMGuestAppMonitor\GetAppStatus to make sure the vSphere infrastructure is still receiving the heartbeat calls.
+- 1 Include vmGuestAppMonitorLib.h in the declarations for your C program. - 2 To start the monitoring, notify the virtual machine that you are going to start sending a heartbeat signal by calling #unique\42/unique\42\Connect\42\ID-3875-000006A9. - 3 After you have called VMGuestAppMonitor\Enable, call #unique\42/ unique\42\Connect\42\ID-3875-000006C2 every 30 seconds or your virtual machine will be reset. - 4 Send VMGuestAppMonitor\IsEnabled to make sure the virtual machine infrastructure received your requests correctly and has begun monitoring.

+5 Periodically, call #unique\42/unique\42\Connect\42\ID-3875-000006D8 to make sure the vSphere infrastructure is still receiving the heartbeat calls.

 The status will be returned as Green, Red, or Gray.
-See "HA Application Monitoring API Calls," for a description of each status value.
-Figure 4-1 shows a possible coding flow for the GetAppStatus call.
+See Table 4-1.
+HA Application Monitoring API Calls for a description of each status value.
+The figure below shows a possible coding flow for the GetAppStatus call.

 Figure 4-2.
-Coding Flow for VMGuestAppMonitor\GetAppStatus
+Coding flow for VMGuestAppMonitor\GetAppStatus

-6 After you call VMGuestAppMonitor\GetAppStatus, call the VMGuestAppMonitor\Free function to free the memory that was used to store the status.
+6 After you call VMGuestAppMonitor\GetAppStatus, call the #unique\42/ unique\42\Connect\42\ID-3875-000006EA function to free the memory that was used to store the status.

-If your application does not free the memory, it can use a large amount of storage very quickly, because a new status is created every 30 seconds, when VMGuestAppMonitor\MarkActive is called.
+If your application does not free the memory, it can use a large amount of storage very quickly because a new status is created every 30 seconds, when VMGuestAppMonitor\MarkActive is called.

-7 Call VMGuestAppMonitor\Disable when you want the agent to stop monitoring.
+7 Call #unique\42/unique\42\Connect\42\ID-3875-000006B2 when you want the agent to stop monitoring.